Isaiahyusuf/CryptoUnc-Lotto/replit.md

 ## Overview

-CryptoUnc Lotto is a decentralized lottery bot for Telegram that enables users to play lottery games with real Solana (SOL) cryptocurrency.
-The bot integrates directly with the Solana blockchain mainnet, allowing users to create wallets, deposit SOL, participate in lottery rounds with various stake levels, and receive automatic prize distributions.
-The system uses cryptographic randomness based on blockchain data for verifiable fairness.
+CryptoUnc Lotto is a decentralized Telegram lottery bot operating on the Solana blockchain.
+Its primary purpose is to allow users to participate in lottery games using real Solana (SOL) cryptocurrency.
+The bot supports wallet creation, SOL deposits, participation in hourly lottery rounds with varying stake levels, and automatic prize distribution.
+A key feature is its use of blockchain-based cryptographic randomness to ensure verifiable fairness in draw results.
+The project aims to provide an engaging and transparent lottery experience within Telegram, with features like referral systems, VIP tiers, leaderboards, and personal statistics to enhance user engagement and retention.

-**Current Status:** Production-ready and live on Replit (as of November 9, 2025)

 ## User Preferences